ChatTraffic: Text-to-Traffic Generation via Diffusion Model: Methodology

-\textbf{Forward diffusion process.} Given the clean traffic data $x_{0}$ sampled from a real data distribution $q(x)$, we gradually add a total of $T$ steps of Gaussian noise to $x_{0}$, obtaining a series of variables $x_{1}, x_{2}, ..., x_{T}$.
+Given the clean traffic data $x_{0}$ sampled from a real data distribution $q(x)$, we gradually add a total of $T$ steps of Gaussian noise to $x_{0}$, obtaining a series of variables $x_{1}, x_{2}, ..., x_{T}$.
 In the forward process, the data $x_{t}$ is only related to the previous moment data $x_{t-1}$ and can be expressed as